 |No sleeping hot or cold||C+||Roughly 5% of owners report the pillow acting as a heat trap.
 About 2% report the pillow sleeping too cold.|

 |No noise||D+||Roughly 8% of Mediflow / Chiroflow consumers say that the pillow can be noisy if all air inside is not removed.
 The polyester inside may also make mild compression noise especially as the pillow ages.|

 |Fewer allergies||b-||Water pillows are hypoallergenic.
 However, dust mites will find the polyester contents attractive.|

-|Ease of use / maintenance||d||Adding water and determining correct fill quantity to suit personal preference may take time and can be messy.
-Also, some owners report that removing the fill cap is difficult.
-You can wash the pillow and let it air dry.
-The water inside should be changed at least once a year.|
+|Easy to use||d||Adding water and determining fill quantity to suit personal preference can take time and be messy.
+Some owners report that removing or tightening the fill cap is difficult.|

-Our ratings are based on over 900 Mediflow pillow owner / consumer reviews that were collected using an unbiased, accurate methodology.
+Our ratings are based on over 3,300 Mediflow pillow owner / consumer reviews that were collected using an unbiased, accurate methodology.

-– A significant number of owners report the pillow reduces their "sleeping hot" problems due to the presence of water.
+– A significant number of owners report that the pillow reduces their "sleeping hot" problems due to the presence of water.
 About 3% of owners, however, say the pillow sleeps too cold.

 – While loft and firmness can be adjusted by adding or removing water from the pillow, at least 15% of owners report that this adjustability is limited in its usefulness.

 – Determining how much water is needed inside to suit one's personal preference often requires at least some trial and error.

 – Even at a low fill quantity, the pillow is often too thick for stomach sleepers.